2017 Summer Camp Registration is Full!

 Indianapolis: Teen and Educator registration is full, and waiting lists are substantial.

-Fort Wayne: One teen spot remains.
-Educator registration is full, and the waiting list is small.
+Fort Wayne: Teen and educator registration are full, and the waiting lists are small.

 Register by following this link: http://go.iu.edu/1tZs.